Jing-yilin/E2M/README.md

 # make sure you are in E2M/app
 cd app
 flask run --host 0.0.0.0 --port=8765
+# you can add --debug to enable debug mode
 ```

 ### Set to Development Environment